 One of the most common mistakes during sales process mapping is focusing so much on the intricacies of each step that you lose sight of what you’re actually trying to do.
 Whatever your end goals are, establish them early on to maintain clarity as you get deeper into the process.

-Once you have your end goal defined, dive into researching your own company and your existing customers to gain insight on what you’re currently doing, and use a Lucidchart template to guide you.
+Once you have your end goal defined, dive into researching your own company and your existing customers to gain insight on what you’re currently doing.
 Gathering the right research will simplify and streamline your later steps, but it can also be a time-consuming process.
-With the help of the right template, you’ll be able to stay focused and be sure you’re gathering the right information.
+Get started with these questions.

 What is the customer’s journey?